-As can be seen in Panel of A Figure 4, earnings for M&A workers trend similarly to the control workers in the years prior to the merger, but fall gradually after the merger.
+In Panel of A Figure 4, I plot $\hat{\delta}k$ from estimating Equation (19).
+As can be seen in the figure, earnings for M&A workers trend similarly to the control workers in the years prior to the merger, but fall gradually after the merger.
 The average effect in the 4 years after the merger is equal to -0.011 (SE=0.004).
 This decline could be due to M&A workers being displaced and moving to lower-paying firms or M&A firms reducing wages for their incumbent workers.
 While the large drop in employment at M&A establishments suggest large displacement effects, the reduction in employment could come primarily through decreased hiring, implying incumbent workers may be relatively unaffected.

 To test for displacement effects, I consider the impact of M&A on the probability a worker transitions from a job.
 This transition could be to another firm in the LEHD, to a firm outside the LEHD coverage, or to non-employment.
 In practice, I cannot discern between a transition to a firm outside the LEHD coverage or non-employment.
-Panel B of Figure 4 plots estimates of Equation (21) with an indicator for a job transition as the outcome.
-Job transitions spike in the year of the merger.
-The year after the merger, an M&A worker is 10 percentage points more likely to have switched jobs than a control worker.
+Panel B of Figure 4 plots the estimates of Equation (19) with an indicator for a job transition as the outcome.
+The year after the merger, job transitions spike, with M&A workers 10 percentage points more likely to switch jobs relative to control workers.
 Therefore, the roughly 13 percentage point drop in employment can be attributed mostly to increased job separations for incumbent workers.
 Given this large increase in job separations, part of the effect on earnings may be coming from job displacement rather than within-firm decreases in earnings.

 To study the impacts solely due to within-firm changes in compensation, Panel C of Figure 4 restricts the analysis to firm stayers, who are workers that stay in the same firm in the years following the merger.
 I make this restriction for both M&A workers and control workers so that the treatment group does not mechanically contain workers that have more stable job histories.
 Log annual earnings for firm stayers in M&A firms decrease by -0.008 (SE=0.003) in the years following the merger.
 Interestingly, this effect is not significantly different than the -0.011 decrease for all workers, a seemingly contradictory finding to the large losses commonly documented in the mass layoff literature.
 One potential explanation is that the mass layoffs studied in the prior literature may be more common in years or industries with declining demand, for which it may be difficult for workers to find a suitable alternative job.
-Workers in M&A firms may be better situated to find equally well-paying jobs quickly.26
+Workers in M&A firms may be better situated to find equally well-paying jobs quickly.24